George Crady Bridge Fishing Pier State Park

-The George Crady Bridge Fishing Pier is a Florida State Park, located on the Duval/Nassau county border of Amelia Island State Park, off A1A.
+The George Crady Bridge Fishing Pier State Park is a Florida State Park, located on the Duval/Nassau county border of Amelia Island State Park, off A1A.
 The park is named for George Crady, a local Florida state representative and supporter of the Florida State Park system.

 Admission and Hours

 There is a $2.00 per person entrance fee.
 Florida state parks are open between 8 a.m. and sundown every day of the year (including holidays).